 Currently three companies buy our bales of cardboard for pulping and remanufacture into new products.
 These materials are processed locally and abroad and used in manufacturing cardboard boxes, paper bags, egg cartons, cereal boxes, newspaper, toilet rolls and kitty litter.
 The layers of paper used in its construction make cardboard more durable than paper.

 Our facilities operate five days a week processing the thousands of tonnes of recyclable material we receive each year.

 We sort items from your yellow-lid bin mechanically and manually (by hand) into glass, paper and cardboard, three different plastics (numbers 1, 2 and 5 as these are easily sold), aluminium and steel.
 All these materials except glass are then compressed into bales that are tied with wire.

 Glass is intentionally broken during the sorting process.
 It is then called cullet which is used for making bottles and jars.
 Cullet may be further processed into crushed glass if we send it through the crushing plant.

-It is then stored in piles and is used mostly for road building.
+Crushed glass is then stored in piles and is then stored in piles and is used mostly for road building.
 Glass is loaded directly into truck trailers.
 Once sorted, our products are sold nationally and internationally to manufacturers and on-sellers.

 Non-recyclable items which we call contamination, such as plastic bags, bedding and hoses are manually removed from the conveyor belt.
-At great expense ($135/tonne) we send a semi-truck load of contamination to landfill every day.
+At great expense ($145/tonne) we send a semi-truck load of contamination to landfill every day.